MarvellEmbeddedProcessors/dao/doc/guides/applications/smart-nic.rst

 port, and network function virtualization (NFVs).
 With this feature NFV service chaining can be achieved.

-Port hotplugging refers to the dynamically add or remove network ports from virtual or host machine without requiring the VM or host machine to be powered off or restarted.
-In demanding situation, administrators can hotplug additional network ports to meet the high traffic flow without affecting other VMs operation.
+Port hotplugging refers to dynamically adding or removing network ports from a virtual or host machine without requiring the VM or host machine to be powered off or restarted.
+In demanding situations, administrators can hotplug additional network ports to meet the high traffic flow without affecting other VMs operations.

 Feature List
 ------------